roma081296/TruckDrivers/README.md

 Create a REST API to GET a list of truck drivers.
 Requirements:
-• The API should accept one parameter: o Location (city where the driver is located)
+• The API should accept one parameter:
+  Location (city where the driver is located)
 • The API response should be a list of truck drivers. o The response should at least contain the first and last name of the drivers as well as the location